 Finding what's right for your business

-If it’s time for you to get serious about implementing an e-commerce solution for your business, you need to understand first of all what your business needs.
-You might start by asking you (and your business) some questions to begin to narrow down the functionality required.
+Now is the time for you to get serious about implementing an e-commerce solution for your business, so let’s begin by understanding what your business needs.
+Start by asking some questions to begin to narrow down the functionality required.
 Consider the following for what your business does:

-- How many products will you have online?
+- How many products/services will you have online?

 - Do you need product variations like sizes and colours?